July 2022 Coaches Corner: Getting Back to Continuous Improvement

 There has been a growing trend among shippers to get back to the fundamentals of continuous improvement as we finally work to put the impact of the Covid-19 pandemic behind us.
 With the ensuing disruptions we have all felt over the past two years, not to mention the changing dynamics of our businesses, the call to answer is, how do we create resiliency, mitigate risk and lower my supply chain cost?
-Those three initiatives are beating the drum to identify continuous improvement initiatives, both in answering the business aspect as well as our supply chain themselves.
+Those three initiatives are beating the drum to identify continuous improvement initiatives, both in answering the business aspect as well as our supply chain.
 So, where to begin?

 The first step is the identification of continuous improvement initiatives.
 At this point, you have been through the impact of the pandemic, and the alarm bells are most likely ringing loudly.
 It is time to take a step back and gather all your data points and begin listing out all the issues over the past two years.
 Secondly, begin rating each issue.
-Typically this may begin with the level of impact to the organization and how quickly you can accomplish the initiative.
+Typically this may begin with the level of impact on the organization and how quickly you can accomplish the initiative.
 The exercise of mapping this out is critical as you enter the third step.

 In step three of your journey, prioritization of the issues needs to occur to keep your sanity and begin to lay out a cohesive plan to strengthen your supply chain.
-In this ever important prioritization step, it is critical to identify organizational resources that will be required for each initiative.
+In this ever-important prioritization step, it is critical to identify organizational resources that will be required for each initiative.
 The last point here is to be cognizant of the overall organizational goals and objectives.
 Alignment of your initiatives to the overall organizational direction will get you the resources and funding to make your vision a reality.

 Some recent examples Rockfarm has worked on in collaboration with our Clients include: a) network rationalization b) TMS technology implementation c) TMS enhancements to include data warehouse and workflow automation d) order lifecycle mapping e) freight policy to improve carrier relations and performance f) supply chain metrics as well as many others.